jetbrains-academy/Machine-Learning-101/Comic-Con and k-means/Histogram/task.md

 ### Task
-Realize the function `centroid_histogram(labels)` to build a histogram displaying the number of pixels assigned to each cluster.
+Implement the function `centroid_histogram(labels)` to build a histogram displaying the number of pixels assigned to each cluster.
 The function should return a vector whose $i$-th place indicates the number of pixels assigned to a cluster with the index `i`.
 You can find the function template in the `plotting.py` file.

 You also need to complete the `plot_colors(hist, centroids)` function in the same file.
-It takes the number of points assigned to clusters as well as their centroids and displays a histogram with bars proportional to the number of each color points in the image.
+It takes the number of points assigned to clusters as well as their centroids and displays a histogram with bars proportional to the number of points of each color in the image.

 A histogram example:
 ![Histogram](barchart.png)